Documents can have one or multiple sheets. You can specify the initial size of sheets in the New Document dialog when you are creating a new document.

 Delete a Sheet

 To delete a sheet, tap on it with the Sheets tool.
-Then tap on the trash icon near the upper left corner of the screen.
+Then tap on the trash icon near the left side of the screen.

 Relocate a Sheet